 Remember, from smallest to largest, it goes: dwarf, semi-dwarf, standard.
 For spacing purposes, it is safe to assume that the mature width of a fruit tree will be the same as its height. *Some fruit trees, like pears, have more of a conical (narrow but tall) growth habit — these trees naturally won’t have much of a wide spread: Dwarf pear trees will be 8-10 feet tall and spread about 6-7 feet wide; Standard pear trees will be 18-20 feet tall and 12-13 feet wide.

-Now that the tree sizing is cleared up, your next challenge is to choose your favorite fruit trees to fit your available space.
+Now that you understand fruit tree sizes, the real challenge is to choose your favorite fruit trees to fit your available space.
 Good luck!